 - How are boys identified for Junior School Enrichment opportunities?

-The Enrichment Programme (Years K- 5) offers a wide selection of opportunities across all subject learning areas.
-Students are selected by the College for Enrichment Programme opportunities via a number of pathways including
+The Enrichment Programme (Pre-Primary- 5) offers a wide selection of opportunities across all subject learning areas.
+Students are selected by the College for Enrichment Programme opportunities via a number of pathways including;

 - Teacher nomination